roosterMAP/notes/blackhole.md

 \end{aligned}
 $$

+This means transforming from an infalling coordinate system to an outgoing one.
+Its convenient that this transformation is its own inverse.

 We can substitute into our $\dot{v}$ and $\dot{\phi}$ equations to get a new set of $\dot{w}$ and $\dot{\tilde{\phi}}$ equations.
 From there we can once again cancel out the divergent $\Delta$ terms via the series expansion, taking care to respect the sign of $\sqrt(R)$.

 Finally, we have obtained out maximally extended geodesics.
 Solong as our observer/photon doesn't hit the singularity at $\rho^2=0$, he can go from $+\infty$ to $-\infty$.